-Following on from Scottish Bob’s blog series on the Oldest Golf Courses of the World by continent in 2017, Bob now turns his attention to some of the lesser known courses around the world, this time its the turn of Rimba Irian Golf Club West Papua, Indonesia…
+Following on from Scottish Bob’s blog series on the Oldest Golf Courses of the World by continent in 2017, Scottish Bob now turns his attention to some of the lesser-known courses around the world, this time its the turn of Rimba Irian Golf Club West Papua, Indonesia…

 Rimba Irian Golf Club – Golfing in Indonesia…

-However, if this is your first time playing golf at this wonderful and unique golf course, it might require some additional concentration so not be distracted by the noise around you!
+However, if this is your first time playing golf at this wonderful and unique golf course, it might require some additional concentration so as not to be distracted by the noise around you!

-This prestigious par 72 golf course, which was built by the renowned golf course designer and Tour Player Ben Crenshaw (along with and Bill Moore).
+This prestigious par 72 golf course was built by the renowned golf course designer and Tour Player Ben Crenshaw (along with Bill Moore).

-It was opened in 1996 and joins a growing list of the unique golf course of the world.
+It was opened in 1996 and joins a growing list of unique golf courses in the world.

-Of all the holes on this beautiful course to single out just one great golf hole.
-However, if there is any hole epitomises this course better, it would have to be the par 5, 11th which plays very close to 500 metres from the back tees.
+Of all the holes on this beautiful course to single out, just one great golf hole.
+However, if there is any hole that epitomises this course better, it would have to be the par 5, 11th which plays very close to 500 metres from the back tees.